 The Board acknowledges the recommended practice in King IV that the Chairman of the Board should not be the chairman of this committee but given the following reasons, this arrangement is deemed appropriate:

-• The necessity to align the Company’s remuneration approach with corporate strategy;
+• There is a necessity to align the Company’s remuneration approach with corporate strategy;

 • In terms of committee composition, the majority of the committee remains independent non-executive directors.

-The committee formally met twice during the year and had numerous informal interactions in preparation for the formal meetings, engagements with shareholders and pre-meetings.
+The committee formally met three times during the year and had numerous informal interactions in preparation for the formal meetings, engagements with shareholders and pre-meetings.
 The details on the attendance of the formal meetings are set out in the Corporate Governance Report.

 The mandate, set out in the terms of reference of the committee, includes the following: